 - Invest in glass decor – it won’t take up a lot of visual space.

 - Use rugs to separate one room into smaller, individual spaces.
 This can be especially useful in studio apartments.

-- Show off your legs!
-Bigger furniture pieces with exposed legs are perfect for a small space
+- Show off those legs!
+Bigger furniture pieces with exposed legs are perfect for a small space.

 - Strategically place mirrors to create the illusion of space.
 Mirrors sitting across from a window will reflect light and make your room feel larger.

 - Take advantage of natural light – it will open up your space.

 - Declutter relentlessly.
 If you haven’t used something in ages or wouldn’t buy it now, it needs to go.
 Donate where possible.

 - When decorating, choose a colour palette that’s light and neutral to expand your space visually.

 - Multi-functional furniture, such as ottomans, can be used as a coffee table and extra seating.